tmoon8730/MemeExchange/README.md

 # MemeExchange

-This project is dedicated to a meme based ranking system.
+This project is dedicated to a ranking system for memes.
+Memes will be ranked accordingly based on dankness.

-Currently under construction
+##Currently under construction